shramee/test-ppb/README.txt

 Versions

+04.02.2015 - Version 2.2.4
+ * Fix - Event Calendar Pro issues
+ * Fix - Issue with new lines not appearing in posts on front-end when using WP editor without Page Builder
+ * Fix - Hide widget title not working in different languages

 22.01.2015 - Version 2.2.3
  * Fix - fix for Revolution Slider issue
  * Fix - settings not saving in Canvas > Settings > Page Builder